cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 ## Preferences Panel Introduction

-The **Cocos Creator -> Preferences** menu can be found in the top menu bar, as shown in the following image:
+The **Cocos Creator/File -> Preferences** menu can be found in the top menu bar, as shown in the following image:

 ![preferences](./image/preferences-menu.png)